What Are Beta Glucans?

 Eating right and balancing your diet while undergoing mesothelioma treatment can help ease your symptoms.Get Free Recipes & Tips

-Potential Side Effects and Risks of Beta Glucan
+Potential Side Effects of Beta Glucan

-Possible side effects of beta glucan include:
+Possible side effects of taking beta glucan orally:

 - Excessive urination

 While beta glucan supplements have a good record of safe use, they may not be safe for everyone.
 These products could worsen gastrointestinal side effects of cancer treatment and interfere with certain medications.

 If you want to take beta glucan or use any type of complementary or alternative medicine, talk to your doctor or dietitian first to make sure it is okay for you to use these products.

 Pan, P. et al. (2019, February 22).
 The immunomodulatory potential of natural compounds in tumor-bearing mice and humans.